openmm/openmm/docs-source/usersguide/application.rst

 The file :file:`charmm36.xml` bundles everything but the water and ions into a single file.
-In most cases, you can simply include that file, plus one of the water models, such as :file:`charmm36/tip4pew.xml` for the TIP4P-Ew water model\ :cite:`Horn2004`:
+In most cases, you can simply include that file, plus one of the water models, such as :file:`charmm36/water.xml`, which specifies the default CHARMM water model (a modified version of TIP3P\ :cite:`Jorgensen1983`) and ions:
 ::

-    forcefield = ForceField('charmm36.xml', 'charmm36/tip4pew.xml')
+    forcefield = ForceField('charmm36.xml', 'charmm36/water.xml')

 .. warning:: Drude polarizable sites and lone pairs are not yet supported
-             by `parmed <https://github.com/parmed/parmed>`_ and CHARMM36 forcefields that depend on these features have not yet been converted.
+             by `ParmEd <https://github.com/parmed/parmed>`_ and the CHARMM36 forcefields that depend on these features are not included in this port.
+             To use the CHARMM 2013 polarizable force field\ :cite:`Lopes2013`, include the single file :file:`charmm_polar_2013.xml`.

 .. tip:: The solvent model XML files included under the :file:`charmm36/` directory
-         include both water *and* ions compatible with that water model, so if you mistakenly specify :file:`tip3p.xml` instead of :file:`charmm36/tip3p.xml`,
+         include both water *and* ions compatible with that water model, so if you mistakenly specify :file:`tip3p.xml` instead of :file:`charmm36/water.xml`,
-         you run the risk of neglecting critical parameters for ions in your system.
+         you run the risk of having :class:`ForceField` raise an exception due to missing parameters for ions in your system.

 .. tip:: CHARMM makes extensive use of patches, which are automatically combined with
          residue templates to create an expanded library of patched residue templates